 Women own almost a third of U.S. businesses

 The 2012 Census found that women owned 9.9 million American businesses, clocking in at 35.8 percent of all business ownership.

 Women-owned businesses employ almost 9 million people in the U.S.

 Let’s hear it for the girl bosses.

 We’re seeing innovation from female entrepreneurs all over the place, from cornering the market on new products for children to reinventing traditional industries like fertility tracking or coupon shopping.
-Instead of chasing the next big idea, these innovations are demonstrating just how useful the more measured ways women approach problems can be.
+Instead of chasing the next big idea, these innovations are demonstrating just how amazing the ways women approach problems can be.